Frequently asked questions (FAQ)

 Yes.

-Is there an installation file (*.msi)?
 How can I roll out PAC to many people?

 The PDF/UA and WCAG checks show green checkmarks, but the quality checks do not ‒ is this relevant for me?

-See our explanations on the quality checks.
+See our explanations on the quality checks and the AI-assisted checks.

 Is the test result legally compliant and does it guarantee absolute accessibility?